 moderated the amplitude of annual cycles by every measure.
 The

-Gov't appears to have eliminated apparent double-counting in its GDP
+Gov't appears to have finally eliminated most of the errors in its GDP data

-in the prelude to the 2008 Beijing Olympics with the Real GDP growth
+in the prelude to the 2008 Beijing Olympics with reported Real GDP growth

-While most of the G-20 contracted in 2008Q4, China's economic growth
+While most of the G-20 faced critical contractions in 2008Q4, China

 Potential Headwinds Factors